-In preparing a request for an appeal, compile a list of specific with which items you do not agree and include a statement explaining why you disagree with each item.
-Consider using Form 13711 PDF in the preparation of your appeal.
-You may also find a review of the following beneficial: The Asset/Equity (AET) and Income/Expense (EIT) Tables that accompanied the OIC denial letter; Your Form 433-A, Collection Information Statement for Wage Earners and Self-Employed Individuals PDF; The supporting documentation submitted with the Form 433-A; and Publication 1854: How to Prepare a Collection Information StatementPDF.
-Check your figures and calculations again and verify the documents you submitted to Collection.
-If you do not have your completed Form 433-A available, refer to a blank Form 433-A. The Monthly Income/Expense Statement (see Section 4, Page 4) requires you to provide the following: Proof (i.e. pay stubs and earnings statements) of gross earnings and deductions for the past three months from each of your employers; Proof of pension, social security and/or other income for the past three months; Current statement(s) from the lender on your automobile(s), including the monthly payment and balance due for each vehicle; Current statement(s) from all lien holders on your residence, including the amount of the monthly payment and balance due for each lien; A copy of your last filed Form 1040 with all schedules, and Proof of current expenses paid for the past three months including utilities, rent, insurance, property tax, non-business transportation expense (i.e. car payments, lease payments, fuel, oil, insurance, registration, parking), healthcare (including insurance premiums co-payments, other out-of-pocket expenses) and court-ordered payments.
-Note: The amounts used on the "Monthly Income/Expense Statement" of Form 433-A could be different than the amounts used on the IET worksheet for food, clothing, miscellaneous, transportation, housing and utilities, out-of-pocket healthcare and other expenses.
+As you prepare your request for appeal, compile a list of specific items that you don't agree with and explain why you disagree with each item.
+Consider using Form 13711PDF in the preparation of your appeal.
+As you gather the documentation to include in your appeal, you may find a review of the following beneficial: The Asset/Equity (AET) and Income/Expense (IET) Tables that accompanied the OIC denial letter; Your Form 433-A (OIC), Collection Information Statement for Wage Earners and Self-Employed IndividualsPDF; The supporting documentation submitted with the Form 433-A (OIC); and Publication 1854: How to Prepare a Collection Information StatementPDF.
+Check your figures and calculations and verify the documents you submitted to Collection.
+If you don't have your completed Form 433-A (OIC) available, refer to a blank Form 433-A (OIC).
+The Monthly Income/Expense Statement (see Section 7, Page 6) requires you to provide the following: Proof (i.e., pay stubs and earnings statements) of gross earnings and deductions from each of your employers; Proof of pension, social security and/or other income; Current statement(s) from the lender on your vehicle(s), including the monthly payment and balance due for each vehicle; Current statement(s) from all lien holders on your residence, including the amount of the monthly payment and balance due for each lien; Proof of current expenses including utilities, rent, insurance, property tax, non-business transportation expense (i.e., car payments, lease payments, fuel, oil, insurance, registration, parking), healthcare (including insurance premiums co-payments, other out-of-pocket expenses) and court-ordered payments.
+Note: The amounts used on the "Monthly Income/Expense Statement" of Form 433-A (OIC) could be different than the amounts used on the IET for food, clothing, miscellaneous, transportation, housing and utilities, out-of-pocket healthcare and other expenses.
 Collection Financial Standards are used to help determine a taxpayer's ability to pay a tax debt.
 All standards, except miscellaneous, are derived from the Bureau of Labor Statistics (BLS) Consumer Expenditure Survey (CES).
 These financial standards are explained below: National standard expense allowed for food, clothing and miscellaneous monthly expense.
 The standard amount is computed based upon your income and family size instead of actual expenses.
-National standard expense allowed for out-of-pocket healthcare expenses including medical services, prescription drugs, medical supplies (i.e. eyeglasses, contact lenses, etc.).
+National standard expense allowed for out-of-pocket healthcare expenses including medical services, prescription drugs, medical supplies (i.e., eyeglasses, contact lenses, etc.).
 This amount is based on Medical Expense Expenditure Panel Survey data and is in addition to the amount paid for health insurance.
 Housing and utilities expense allowed for housing and utilities monthly expense.
 The standard amount is computed based upon the state and county where you reside and your family size.
 Transportation expense allowed for monthly transportation expenses.
 The standard amount is computed by combining the standard for ownership cost and operating cost.
 This is based on the number of vehicles you own and the region you live.
 Did you compute the amounts in accordance with instructions?
-Review the instructions in the following sections on Form 433-A: Section 4, Items 11-13: Cash on Hand, Personal Bank Accounts and Investments Section 4, Items 14-15: Available Credit and Life Insurance Section 4, Items 17-19: Personal Asset and Liability Section 5: Self-Employed Note: Certain assets such as vehicles, and real estate should be valued at the quick sale value.
+Review the instructions in the following sections on Form 433-A (OIC): Section 3, Items 1-4: Cash and Investments (domestic and foreign) Section 3, Items 5-7: Real Property, Vehicles, Other Valuable Assets Section 4: Self-Employed Note: Certain assets such as vehicles, and real estate should be valued at the quick sale value.
 This is the amount you can sell the asset today.
 You may compute the value of a vehicle by consulting a trade association guide for the fair market value (FMV) and discounting the value by 20%.
 You may compute the value of real estate by an appraisal, the replacement cost value on your residence and possibly the taxable value of your home.
 Did you provide the required attachments?
-See the bottom of page 4 of Form 433-A for "Attachments Required for Wage Earners and Self-Employed Individuals."
+See the bottom of page 8 of Form 433-A (OIC): "Remember to include all applicable attachments listed below."